kiwihosting/kiwi-docs/src/content/docs/guides/General/out-of-memory.md

 ## Conclusion

-By upgrading your plan, your server should not run out of memory if you chose the correct plan.
+By upgrading your plan, your server should not run out of memory if you have chosen the correct plan.